 The positive news is that even though having Bipolar Disorder is hard, with effort and support it is: 1) a condition that is treatable during all phases – Mania, Depression, and during periods of mood stability, and 2) it is possible to minimize the frequency and intensity of mood episodes over a lifetime so that a person spends most of their life symptom free and is therefore able to live a healthy, productive, and meaningful life.

 The best strategy to achieve this kind of positive life course is to integrate these three things:

 2) a warm, supportive, and informed social network

 3) a personal attitude that identifies more with one’s own individuality and humanness rather than the diagnosis

 This entry started with someone’s misinformed attempt at being funny, but Bipolar Disorder is very serious and definitely not a joke.
 It’s not someone’s moodiness, but rather it’s a someone who needs acceptance, warmth, and empathy because positive relationships actually make the difference between a hard life of disability and suffering versus a good life full of opportunity, personal growth, and wellbeing.
 Be warm.
 Be compassionate.
 Be informed.
 See the person, not the diagnosis.

+This article is part of an ongoing series on mental health awareness.
 Up next, we’ll talk about the whole spectrum of anxiety, which starts on the low end with “a little concerned” and reaches “PANIC!!!” at the peak.